moaltahsili/Big-Data/README.md

 Finally, I deployed multiple logistic regression to enhance accuracy and efficiency.

 ##
-You can see the out put by downloading the html file.
+You can see the output report by downloading the html file.